MicrosoftDocs/bot-docs/articles/bot-service-quickstart.md

     1. [!INCLUDE [download keys snippet](~/includes/snippet-abs-key-download.md)]

 ## Next steps
 After you download the code, you can continue to develop the bot locally on your machine.
-Once you test your bot and are ready to upload the bot code to the Azure portal, follow the instructions listed under [Setting up a repo](./bot-builder-deploy-az-cli.md#setup-a-repository) section of the deployment topic.
+Once you test your bot and are ready to upload the bot code to the Azure portal, follow the instructions listed under [set up continous deployment](./bot-service-build-continuous-deployment.md) topic to automatically update code after you make changes.

 ::: moniker-end